-- 1. Cape Evans, Hut Point and Cape Adare be added to the list of sites subject to Site Guidelines for Visitors ("Site Guidelines") annexed to this Resolution and that the Site Guidelines for those sites, as adopted by the Antarctic Treaty Consultative Meeting ("ATCM"), be added to the Site Guidelines; - 2.
-Seabee Hook, Cape Hallett, Northern Victoria Land, Ross Sea and Cape Royds, Ross Island be updated in the list of sites subject to Site Guidelines annexed to this Resolution and that the Site Guidelines for those sites, as adopted by the ATCM, be added to the Site Guidelines; - 3. the Secretariat of the Antarctic Treaty ("the Secretariat") update its website accordingly; - 4. all potential visitors are urged to ensure that they are fully conversant with and adhere to the relevant Site Guidelines; and - 5. the Secretariat post the text of Resolution 2 (2019) on its website in such a way that makes clear that it is no longer current.
+- 1. Wordie House, Winter Island be updated in the list of sites subject to Site Guidelines annexed to this Resolution and that the Site Guidelines for that site, as adopted by the Antarctic Treaty Consultative Meeting ("ATCM"), be added to the Site Guidelines; - 2.
+Torgersen Island, Arthur Harbor be removed from the list of Site Guidelines; - 3. the Secretariat of the Antarctic Treaty ("the Secretariat") update its website accordingly; - 4. all potential visitors are urged to ensure that they are fully conversant with and adhere to the relevant Site Guidelines; and - 5. the Secretariat post the text of Resolution 3 (2021) on its website in such a way that makes clear that it is no longer current.